GaiaAlfine/Arachneia-ScriptHost/README.md

 ### Settings Window

-The Settings window allows users to manage their scripts, including adding new scripts or removing existing ones from the application.
+The Settings window allows users to manage their scripts, including removing existing scripts from the application.

 ## Development